 Next, an independent transplant team will check to see if your donor is suitable, the operation will be safe for them, and they understand the risks.
 The team may include surgeons, hepatologists (liver specialists), psychiatrists, and other professionals.

 The evaluation process is very detailed.
 Your donor may have a physical exam, blood and imaging tests, and possibly a liver biopsy.
 They'll also go through in-depth interviews and consultations with the team.

 After the team reviews and discusses the results, its members will decide whether or not to recommend the donor for your transplant.

 You'll probably know whether your donor is approved within a month.
 "Usually the whole process of screening, evaluation, and decision-making takes anywhere between 2 and 3 weeks," Ganesh says.

 Keep in mind that anything can happen during this time.
 Your health condition may change.
 A deceased-donor liver may become available.
 Your donor may be disqualified due to medical or mental health conditions.
-Or he may change his mind.
+Or they may change their mind.

 "It's always good to have more than one living-donor candidate on standby, if possible," Olthoff says.

 During the evaluation, you'll keep your place on the deceased-donor waitlist.
 You won't be taken off until the day you receive a transplant.